MicrosoftDocs/powerquery-docs/powerquery-docs/best-practices.md

 > You can read more about filtering your data based on values from a column from the article [Filter by values](filter-values.md).

 ## Use parameters
+Creating queries that are dynamic and flexible is a best practice.
+Parameters in Power Query help you make your queries more dynamic and flexible.
 A parameter serves as way to easily store and manage a value that can be reused in many different ways, but it is more commonly used in two scenarios:
 * **Step argument** - With the use of the User Interface you can use a parameter as the argument of multiple transformations driven from the User Interface.